 Quizzle is a website that was launched in 2008 and the company is owned by Dan Gilbert (who also owns Quicken Loans).
 They’re based in the same state I grew up, Michigan.
 I have talked with employees of Quizzle before and they were all very nice to me.

-November 2013 Quick Overview: You need be aware that they do NOT offer you an true FICO score.
-Instead Quizzle offers their own score, which is for educational purposes only and is not actually used by lenders or creditors.
-For that reason, it’s of limited help.
-My recommendation would be to get this new card from Barclays that now includes real FICO scores for free:
+August 2014 Quick Overview: You need be aware that they do NOT offer you an true FICO score.
+Instead Quizzle offers their own score, which is really just for educational (entertainment maybe?) purposes only and is not actually used by lenders or creditors.
+For that reason, it’s of somewhat limited value.
+My recommendation would be to get this new card from Barclays that now includes an actual FICO score each month on your statement for free:

 So what exactly is the Quizzle website?
 Well if you’re familiar with Credit Karma or Credit Sesame, it’s similar to those but there are some key differences.